tsmoreau/docs/docs/wp-and-research/sharding-paper.md

 ### Shard assignment through randomization sampling

-As a reminder, masternodes in TomoChain in an epoch is selected at the end of the previous epoch and there is also a randomization process during the previous epoch in order to select block verifiers for double validation.
+As a reminder, masternodes in Tao in an epoch is selected at the end of the previous epoch and there is also a randomization process during the previous epoch in order to select block verifiers for double validation.
 The addresses of the set of masternodes for next epoch is recorded in the Voting smart contract in a decreasing order of total votes for them.
 Each masternode is identified by its deposit wallet address.
 The goal of the shard assignment is to divide the address-identified N masternodes into subsets of masternodes, each of which process a disjoint set of transactions.